Omri Gandelman: Early life

 Gandelman was born and raised in Hod HaSharon, Israel, to an Israeli family of Ashkenazi Jewish descent and of Sephardi Jewish descent.
 His father is Israeli former basketball player Shmuel "Shmulik" Gandelman, and grandson of Rami Gandelman who was a basketball manager and a sports personality in Jerusalem.

 He also holds a Portuguese passport, on account of his Sephardi Jewish ancestors, which eases the move to certain European football leagues.

 Club career

 Gandelman is a youth product of the academies of the Israeli clubs Hapoel Hod HaSharon, Maccabi Petah Tikva and Hapoel Ra'anana.
 In 2018, he was scouted by the German academy of Wehen Wiesbaden and had a stint there, before returning to his native Israel for its mandatory military service.

 Maccabi Netanya

 Gandelman made his professional senior debut with Maccabi Netanya in a 3–1 Israeli Premier League victory over Hapoel Ironi Kiryat Shmona on 2 June 2020.

+Gent

+In October 2023, Gandelman signed a four-year contract with Belgian Pro League club Gent for a reported fee of €2.35 million.
+He spent two-and-a-half seasons at the club, scoring 33 goals in 108 appearances.

+Lecce

+On 9 January 2026, Gandelman has signed with Italian Serie A club Lecce on a contract until June 2029, with an option for a further year.